mongodb/docs-realm/examples/cpp/README.md

 git submodule update --init --recursive
 ```

-The project uses [CMake](https://cmake.org/) to create a Makefile for the
+The project uses [CMake](https://cmake.org/) to create build files (Makefile, .xcodeproj...) for the
 project.
 To check if you have CMake installed:

 ```shell